Hakowan/hakowan/docs/guide/texture.md

 ## Isocontour texture

-`Isocontour` texture maps 3D elements to one of two possible sub-textures based on the isocontour of a given scalar field.
+`Isocontour` texture maps 3D elements to one of two possible sub-textures based on the iso-contour of a given scalar field.

 ```py